Computer Crime Act (Thailand): Legislative history

 The act was given royal assent by King Bhumibol Adulyadej on 10 June 2007.
 Following its publication in the Royal Gazette on 18 June 2007, it came into force 30 days later on 17 July 2007.

 2017 amendment

 On 16 December 2016, an amendment known as the Act on Computer Crime (No. 2) B.E.
 2560 was adopted unanimously by the junta-appointed National Legislative Assembly.
 The amendment, which was published in the Royal Gazette on 24 January 2017 and came into force on 24 May 2017, gave the Act a broadened scope and strengthened enforcement powers.
 The amendment empowers the Ministry of Digital Economy and Society to issue regulations subordinate to the Act.

 Reaction

-The act has criticized by rights groups for violating rights to free speech and to silence dissent.
+The act has criticised by rights groups for violating rights to free speech and to silence dissent.

 The Act has commonly being used in conjunction with section 112 of Thailand's criminal code to charge people with lèse-majesté violations.